bluem-dev/Auralis/README.md

 # Auralis 🔵
-> 🎛 Is a spatial audio platform designed for the **creation, modeling, encoding, and playback** of multichannel and object-based audio.
+> 🎛 Is a audio encoding platform designed for the **creation, modeling, encoding and playback** of multichannel and object-based audio.
 >